EUROPEAN CRYPTO LICENSING SUPPORT. MARKETS IN CRYPTO ASSETS REGULATION – MICA.

 • Marketplaces etc.

-Test The European Markets in Crypto-Assets (MiCA) Regulation has introduced a comprehensive, pan-European regulatory framework for crypto-assets.
-This includes a passportable Crypto-Asset Service Provider (CASP) license.
-During a transitional period, national Virtual Asset Service Provider (VASP) authorizations in EU member states may temporarily remain effective, with specific end dates varying by country.
+The European Markets in Crypto-Assets (MiCA) Regulation has introduced a comprehensive, pan-European regulatory framework for crypto-assets.
+This includes an EU wide passportable Crypto-Asset Service Provider (CASP) license allowing provision of crypto related services in all EU/EEA area.

 Lithuania: EU Hub for Crypto-Asset Service Providers